 Recommendations to fight sleep deprivation

-- anything which helps you to move around (because sometimes when very sleep deprived, moving around is the only viable way to stay awake)
+- Anything that makes you move around.
+This is because during intense sleep deprivation, moving around is the only viable way to stay awake.

-If you can come up with some major task to work on which will keep your mind or body active but which doesn’t require a lot of brain power to execute, that is a particularly good candidate for inclusion.
-An example is completely reorganizing and cleaning your home.
+If you can come up with some major tasks to work on to keep your mind or body active but do not require a lot of brain power to execute, that is a particularly good candidate.
+One example is completely reorganizing and cleaning your home.

 - Walk to the store